Cauchy distribution

-The Cauchy distribution, named after Augustin Cauchy, is a continuous probability distribution.
+The Cauchy distribution, named after Augustin-Louis Cauchy, is a continuous probability distribution.
 It is also known, especially among physicists, as the Lorentz distribution (after Hendrik Lorentz), Cauchy–Lorentz distribution, Lorentz(ian) function, or Breit–Wigner distribution.
 The Cauchy distribution $f(x; x_0,\gamma)$ is the distribution of the x-intercept of a ray issuing from $(x_0,\gamma)$ with a uniformly distributed angle.
 It is also the distribution of the ratio of two independent normally distributed random variables with mean zero.